Hamlet Mkhitaryan (footballer, born 1962): International career

 Mkhitaryan debuted for the Armenia national team on 7 September 1994 in a UEFA Euro 1996 qualifying match against Belgium at the Constant Vanden Stock Stadium in Brussels, which Armenia lost 2–0.
 He played his last game next in another UEFA Euro 1996 qualifier against Cyprus on 8 October 1994 at the Hrazdan Stadium in Yerevan.
 The match ended 0–0.

 Personal life

 Hamlet was married to Marina Taschyan.
 They had two children, a daughter named Monica and a son named Henrikh, who is a professional footballer for Inter Milan and the Armenia national team.
 The Mkhitaryans lived in the Kentron district of Yerevan.
 His wife was the head of the national teams department in the Armenian Football Federation and their daughter works at the UEFA headquarters.
-His son followed in his footsteps and became a football player, currently being the captain of the Armenia national football team.
+His son followed in his footsteps and became a football player who went on to captain the Armenia national football team.
 Those who saw both Hamlet and Henrikh play say that their styles resemble each other very much.